CEO & Programme Director (Co-creator The IFEEL Method)

 The IFEEL Method of Equine Facilitated Human Development (EFHD) has been developed by Sun following an extensive 3 year training with Linda Kohanov and Kathleen Barry Ingram MA in Arizona.
 The IFEEL Method is Sun’s response to her desire to see evidence based equine facilitated practice delivered safely, effectively and professionally considering the needs of both people and horses.

 Sun established IFEEL Qualifications Ltd as an accredited degree and Masters equivalent level training provider and courses have been certificated under Excel, Pearson and now Crossfields Institute (regulated by Ofqual).
-Sun and the IFEEL Q faculty have been delivering these pioneering trainings since 2007.
+Sun and the IFEEL Q faculty have been delivering pioneering training since 2007.

 Sun demonstrated a passion for developing human potential with initial training as a Jungian and Psychosynthesis Counsellor and Bereavement Counsellor after extensive esoteric studies with the Scientific and Medical Network and the Spiritual Healing Trust.
 Current studies include a post-graduate diploma in Psychotraumatology and PTSD.
 Sun Tui is a support tutor on ICS PG Diploma in CBT based Integrative Approach for Treating Complex Trauma and PTSD in Adults and Children.